rithwikraman/DS4002-Project1/README.md

 * Pranav Arora
 * Ayush Acharya

+## This repository contains our project's datasets, scripts, and generated visualizations.
+The project analyzed user sentiment and experiences across different app versions within the Google Play Store’s ChatGPT app.

 ## Software and Platform
 * Development was performed in a Python-based Jupyter notebook.
 * The following Python packages imported: